JialinC/xv6/MIT_P6/README.md

 Prevent re-entrant calls to the handler----if a handler hasn't returned yet, the kernel shouldn't call it again.
 Once you pass test0 and test1, run usertests to make sure you didn't break any other parts of the kernel.

 This completes the lab.
 Make sure you pass all of the make grade tests and don't forget to write up your answers to the questions in answers-syscall.txt.
-Commit your changes (including adding answers-syscall.txt) and type make handin in the lab directory to hand in your lab.
+Commit your changes (including adding answers-syscall.txt) and type make handin in the lab directory to hand in your lab.<br />
 ![Test Image 1](result.png)